fscheel/ZKRD.Slack.Runner/README.md

 This is the slack bot used and developed by [ZKRD gGmbH](https://www.zkrd.de).
 It is used as a tool for training, prototyping and productivity.
 Its ultimate goal is to enhance the daily work the employees at ZKRD.

+A Slack bot (sometimes also called `app`) is a program that automatically reacts to text sent in Slack or posts text triggered by an external source.
+Bots can for example conduct games or post information about recent git comments in a dedicated channel.

 ## Usage

 The bot is currently not distributed in a packaged format, but you have multiple ways to compile and run the bot in